rosano/launchlet/README.md

 ## Testing

-Restart the test runner when creating new files so that they will be included (specifically test files, and localization files).
+<div style="border: 1px black solid; padding: 10px;">Restart the test runner when creating new files so that they will be included (specifically test files, and localization files).</div>

 ### Setup